 Revision Rhinoplasty vs. Primary Rhinoplasty: What’s the Difference?

 Even though revision rhinoplasty and primary rhinoplasty procedures share some similarities, they differ in a few key ways.
-These differences are why you should choose a plastic surgeon who is a rhinoplasty specialist.
+These differences are why you should choose a plastic surgeon who specializes in rhinoplasty.

-To begin with, revision rhinoplasty is more complex than standard rhinoplasty—which itself is technically demanding.
-During revision rhinoplasty, the surgeon has to work with the existing structure of the nose.
+To begin with, revision rhinoplasty is more complex than standard rhinoplasty, which itself is technically demanding.
+During revision rhinoplasty, the surgeon must work within the nose’s existing structure.
 Scar tissue or a weakened structure following the initial surgery are common challenges.
 The distorted, weakened nasal anatomy often requires the surgeon to rebuild the nose, typically using structural cartilage grafts taken from the ear or rib.

 Another difference is that revision rhinoplasty results are less predictable than standard rhinoplasty.
 This leads to another difference: patients are sometimes more anxious both before and after the surgery.
 The negative experience following their first rhinoplasty remains fresh in their memories, and they may expect the worst.